JeffJacobson/conda-utils/README.md

 # Conda utilities module for PowerShell

-These tools were designed to be uses with the version of Conda that comes with ArcGIS Pro.

-The impetus for its creation was to work around issues where the Conda initialization does not work correctly when working with PowerShell.
+These tools were designed for use with the version of Conda that comes with ArcGIS Pro, where the Conda initialization does not work correctly when working with PowerShell.